ClouDesire/docusaurus/docs/onboarding.md

 ### SSL (only for "Deployed" Applications)

-* The vendor's SSL certificate and SSL certificate private key (to be used to access the VM containing the running instance of the application)
+* The vendor's SSL certificate and SSL certificate private key (to be used to access the virtual-machine containing the running instance of the application)

 ## Billing Information (Plans)